kathrinthmsn/cs50-project-patternzon/README.md

 - **Upload patterns:** title, craft (knit/crochet), optional difficulty, instructions (Markdown text allowed) and an optional image upload.

-- **Browse & search:** filter by craft, difficulty; search by title or instructions; sort (newest/oldest/A–Z/Z–A); optional “favorites only” filter when logged in.
+- **Browse & search:** filter by craft and difficulty, search by title or instructions, sort (newest/oldest/A–Z/Z–A), optional “favorites only” filter when logged in.

-- **Favorites:** heart/undo-heart patterns; a Favorites page.
+- **Favorites:** heart/undo-heart patterns, a Favorites page.

-- **Ratings & reviews:** 1–5 star rating per user per pattern; average rating displayed with a “filled stars” bar; submit form at the bottom of the detail page.
+- **Ratings & reviews:** 1–5 star rating per user per pattern, average rating displayed with a “filled stars” bar, submit form at the bottom of the detail page.

 - **“People also liked”:** simple collaborative filtering based on overlapping favorites with other users who favorited the current pattern.